mikeyEcology/MLWIC2/README.md

 <b>This package is in the development stage.</b> It is similar to the [MLWIC](https://github.com/mikeyEcology/MLWIC) package.
 MLWIC2 contains two models: the `species_model` identifies [58 species](https://github.com/mikeyEcology/MLWIC2/blob/master/speciesID.csv) and empty images, and the `empty_animal` model distinguishes between images with animals and those that are empty.
 MLWIC2 also contains Shiny apps for running the functions.
 These can be accessed using `runShiny`.
 (At this point Shiny apps are not running properly on Windows machines - The paths are getting corrupted.)
 In the steps below, you can see <i>Shiny options</i> for some steps.
 This indicates that you can run these steps with Shiny apps by running the function provied.
 Note that when you are using Shiny apps to select directories and files, you can only navigate using the top part half of the screen.

+You need to have Anaconda Navigator installed, along with Python 3.7 (Python 3.6 will also work just as well).

 ## <b>Step 1: Install the `MLWIC2` package in R</b>
 ```